FAQs

 Pulse oximeter monitoring during surgery

-Green line tattoo (small, visual indication under the fur that confirms the cat is sterilized)
+Green line tattoo (small, visual indication under the fur that confirms the animal is sterilized)

 Post-op monitoring and recovery